AdobeDocs/workfront.sv-SE/help/quicksilver/planning/fields/delete-fields.md

 <!-- this is not possible yet, since fields cannot be shared yet; maybe move this up a bit, in this bullet list: * When you delete a field, it is deleted from all records associated with the field.-->

-* <span class="preview">Du kan inte ta bort fält från globala poster som har lagts till i en sekundär arbetsyta från den sekundära arbetsytan.</span>
+* Du kan inte ta bort fält från globala poster som har lagts till i en sekundär arbetsyta från den sekundära arbetsytan.

 ## Ta bort fält